stevej763/ProductivityApp/README.md

 # CleanLoginTemplate
-a tempalte for any apps that need a login
+A tempalte for any apps that need a login